Disappearance of Mekayla Bali: Police search

 Her case was initially handled by the Yorkton RCMP, who asked the public for help in locating her on April 14, 2016.
 After three weeks, Yorkton RCMP handed the Bali file over to the General Investigations Section (GIS), a dedicated unit that investigates major offenses.
-On July 21, three months after she went missing, RCMP escalated their search by issuing a child search alert for the three provinces of Alberta, Saskatchewan and Manitoba.
+On July 21, three months after she went missing, RCMP escalated their search by issuing a child search alert for the provinces of Alberta, Saskatchewan and Manitoba.
 On the first anniversary of Bali's disappearance, the investigation was handed over to the RCMP Historical Case Unit.
 On December 4, 2017, the child search alert was renewed and expanded across Canada.

 Police reviewed hundreds of hours of surveillance camera footage provided by local businesses and conducted dozens of interviews with potential witnesses to piece together Bali's movements on April 12, 2016.
 Although she used her phone extensively throughout the day, no phone calls were registered by her cell phone provider and she is believed to have used social media apps to communicate.
 Investigators said it was a challenge to obtain information from these companies.
 In August 2017, RCMP conducted a three-day, ground grid search in a wooded area near Bali's high school in Yorkton.
 However, no new evidence regarding Bali's whereabouts resulted from the search.
 Police never confirmed a suspect in the case, but did announce a person of interest.
 This person was seen by witnesses leaving the Trail Stop Restaurant with Bali.
 He was described as having a stocky build, muscular arms, dark hair, and a large, prominent tattoo of a fiery cross on his forearm.
 The man eventually reported to the police, who were able to question him.
 In addition, police were able to locate several online acquaintances of Bali and contacted the hotels in the area.
 However, none of these efforts led to any further leads.
 In 2019, police began releasing extensive surveillance camera footage in hopes that it would bring new leads from people who saw Bali that day.